Updated: Mar 5th, 2019

 PRADHAN MANTRI JAN DHAN YOJANA

 A national scheme for financial inclusion targeted at ensuring affordable access to financial services, such as savings accounts at the banks, insurance, credit, remittance, and pension.
-The following are the features:
+You can find short term investment options for getting higher returns.

 - How much does it cost?
 The scheme does not require any annual premium or any one-time payment.